LongVu80/amazon-e-swag-store/README.md

 # FakeStore E‑commerce (Vanilla HTML/CSS/JS)

-- Catalog pulls live data from https://fakestoreapi.com/products
+- initial the Catalog pulls live data from https://fakestoreapi.com/products, but then I switch to local API for easy access.
 - Hover a card to show **Add**; click a card to open details modal.
 - Clothing items let you choose **size** and **color**.
 - Badge on **Cart** shows total quantities.